kaushallodd62/Custom-Command-Shell/README.md

-# Custom Shell Written in C
+# Custom Command Shell Written in C

 ## 1. Basic stuff
 The shell runs an infinite loop (which only exits with the `exit` command) and interactively processes user commands.
 It prints a prompt that indicate the current working directory followed by `$` character.